WHAT IS THE SKIN AGEING PROCESS?

 When we age, so does every cell in our body.

-The skin aging process involves these four key activities:
+The skin ageing process involves these four key activities:

 - Cell activity decreases due to lack of energy

 - The rate of skin cell renewal slows down

 - Wrinkles start to appear

 THE SKIN AGEING PROCESS AND THE LAYERS OF YOUR SKIN

 Your skin is made up of three layers.
 The skin ageing process affects each layer in a different way:

 Epidermis – The outer layer of your skin

 The epidermis forms a barrier to protect your skin from external influences.
 It also keeps moisture locked in.

 Dermis – The link between the epidermis and subcutis